Biologist

 Day-to-day tasks

-Your tasks will depend on your specialism and you could:
+Your tasks will depend on your specialism but you could:

-• develop new methods to diagnose, monitor and treat illness or disease
+• develop new ways to prevent, diagnose and treat disease

 • make observations, write reports and publish scientific papers

-• teach students, if based at a university or teaching hospital
+• teach students at a university or in a teaching hospital

 Working environment